AI-generated image

 I've earned significant returns on my equity investments over the past three years.
 Should I now move the proceeds to a liquid fund and book profits? – Anonymous

-- If the equity fund you invested in has been consistently underperforming its peers and category for at least three years.
-Don't look at a fund's one or two-year performance, as short-term returns can be misleading.
+- Your equity fund has consistently underperformed its peers and category for at least three years (base this on three-year performance, not one or two years, since short-term returns can be misleading)

 Also read: Should you invest surplus income in liquid funds?